RobinHerbots/Inputmask/README_date.md

 ## outputFormat
 Unmasking format
 ## min
 Minimum value.
-This needs to be in the same format as the inputformat
+This needs to be in the same format as the inputformat.
+Default:  1 of january current year minus 2 years

 ## max
 Maximum value.
-This needs to be in the same format as the inputformat,
+This needs to be in the same format as the inputformat.